Are Lawn Mower Blades Reverse Threaded?

 disengaging lawn mower blades

 It’s a mandatory process to prevent undesirable accidents due to sudden start-ups.
-Besides that, our team also suggests draining the gas tank.
+Besides that, I also suggest draining the gas tank.

 Step #2: Retain the Blade